-Motorcyclists accounted for 11% of all casualties in 2009, steady on previous figures.
+Motorcyclists accounted for 13% of all casualties in 2010, 2% higher then 2009.

-As in previous years, the 26-39 year age group and now the 21-25 year age group dominate in the highest number of motorcyclists casualties, with 9 and 10 casualties respectively.
-Males make up the majority of motorcyclist casualties in 2009, 1 out of the 35 motorcyclist casualties were females.
+As in previous years, the 26-39 year age dominate in the highest number of motorcyclists casualties, with 18 and 4 casualties respectively.
+Males make up the majority of motorcyclist casualties in 2010, 4 out of the 23 motorcyclist casualties were females.

-Of the 35 motorcycle casualties in the City of Ryde, there were no known motorcyclists who were not wearing a helmet.
+Of the 23 motorcycle casualties in the City of Ryde, there were no known motorcyclists who were not wearing a helmet.